"Excuse me," said the witch. "Are you the new king or are you the boy?"

 "Hey," said Brian.

-"Oh ho ho," said Spot.
-"You mean Monsieur le Brian?
-No, no. Put down the skillet.
+"Ah ha ha?" said Spot.
+"You mean like Monsieur le Brian?
+No, no. Take not the skillet.
 Boil not the oil.
-Cook not Monsieur le Brian.
+We will cook not Monsieur le Brian.
 So I may continue to splash and laugh on him as he gives the bath.
 We have the relationship, you see."

-Gentle Reader, should you find yourself alone in the company of riff-raff — such as witches, insolent chimps, and the dogs they serve — pray.
-Pray to keep safe Heaven's lost children from the ever-wider world of what they know.
+Gentle Reader, should you find yourself in only the company of riff raff — such as witches, insolent chimps, and the dogs who take their dedication — pray.
+Pray to keep safe Heaven's stranded children from what they know.